-- Chief Executive Officer: Robert CALCAGNO, Director General of the Oceanographic Institute – Albert I, Prince of Monaco Foundation,
+- Managing Director: Robert CALCAGNO, Director General of the Oceanographic Institute – Albert I, Prince of Monaco Foundation,

 - H.E.
-Mr Bernard FAUTRIER, Special Advisor of H.S.H the Sovereign Prince, in charge of environmental issues, member of the Board of Directors of the Albert II of Monaco Foundation,
+Mr. Bernard FAUTRIER, Special Counsellor of H.S.H the Sovereign Prince, in charge of environmental issues, member of the Board of Directors of the Albert II of Monaco Foundation,

-- Professor Patrick RAMPAL, Chairman of the Board of the Monaco Scientific Center,
+- Professor Patrick RAMPAL, President of the Monaco Scientific Center,

-- Ms Armelle ROUDAUT-LAFON, Director of Maritime Affairs,
+- Mrs. Armelle ROUDAUT-LAFON, Director of Maritime Affairs,

-- Mr David TOMATIS, Advisor of H.S.H. the Sovereign Prince’s Cabinet,
+- Mr. David TOMATIS, Consellor at H.S.H. the Sovereign Prince’s Cabinet,

-- Mr Gilles BESSERO, former Director General of the French Naval Hydrographic and Oceanographic Service, former Director of the International Hydrographic Organization.
+- Mr. Gilles BESSERO, former Director General at the Naval Hydrographic and Oceanographic Department, former Director of the International Hydropraphic Organization.

 Board of Directors, 27 November 2020.
 From right to left: Mr. Veran, Mr. D’Alessandri, Mr. Tomatis, H.E.
 Mr. Fautrier, Pr Rampal, H.E.
 Mr. Dartout, Mrs Roudaut-Lafon, Mr. Calcagno, Mr. Bessero